Best Wood For Heating

 While energy logs might be a nice quick fix for a fire, it’s an expensive fire…

-NOTE: Be wary of using soft and oily woods like Pine in a stove or fireplace due the buildup of creosote (a residue that is highly flammable) in the flu over time.
+NOTE: Be wary of using soft and oily woods like Pine in a stove or fireplace due the buildup of creosote (a residue that is highly flammable) in the flu over time, especially if not fully dried.
 Pine makes for a great firestarter because it burns very hot and fast, but not good for long-term use.